ewaszy/Austin_Housing_Market/README.md

 * Year Built
 * Age of House

 ## Question we hope to answer with our data: What is the median price of a home for each neighborhood in Austin, TX?
 * We hope to predict the median price of a home based on the neighborhood 6 months into the future based on previously defined attributes.

+## Description of DataExploration Phase

+The dataset we have chosen has over 15 thousand home listings and 45 initial features.
+While this data is extensive and essential to this project, it needs to be cleaned for duplicate and invalid entries, and scaled down to fit the project better.
+We will be using the Pandas software to do that, and for us to see the dataset better.
+As we analyze the data further we will be using Python in Jupyter Notebook.

+## Description of Analysis Phase